 7. Justin “Jstn” Morales

 JSTN is nutty.
 It’s really the only way to put it.
 He’s the youngest player in the RLCS and also one of the most talented.
 He plays for NRG Esports and during the grand finals of Season 5 – the first season he was eligible to compete in after turning 16 – he came up with one of the best goals in Rocket League history.
-It was so good the main ESPN account tweeted it out.
+The play was so good that ESPN tweeted out the play.
 If NRG had won the game it would have been undoubtedly the best goal of all time.

 6. Francesco “Kuxir97“ Cinquemani